ivangfr/graalvm-quarkus-micronaut-springboot/producer-consumer/README.md

 - First, you must create a new cluster.
 Click on `Cluster` (dropdown on the header) and then on `Add Cluster`
 - Type the name of your cluster in `Cluster Name` field, for example: `MyZooCluster`
 - Type `zookeeper:2181` in `Cluster Zookeeper Hosts` field
-- Enable checkbox `Poll consumer information (Not recommended for large # of consumers if ZK is used for offsets tracking on older Kafka versions)`
+- Enable checkbox `Poll consumer information (Not recommended for large # of consumers)`
 - Click on `Save` button at the bottom of the page.

 ## Troubleshooting